etlbox/etlbox.website/doks_v1.6/content/docs/transformations/about.md

 Non-blocking|Blocking|
 ------------------------|-----------------
-RowTransformation|BatchTransformation
-CachedRowTransformation|CachedBatchTransformation
-RowMultiplication|Aggregation
-RowDuplication|CrossJoin
-LookupTransformation|BlockTransformation
+CachedRowTransformation|Aggregation
+ColumnTransformation|BatchTransformation
+Distinct|BlockTransformation
+FilterTransformation|CachedBatchTransformation
+LookupTransformation|CrossJoin
+MergeJoin|Pivot
 Multicast|Sort
-MergeJoin|
-ColumnRename|
-Distinct|
+RowDuplication|WaitTransformation
+RowMultiplication|
+RowTransformation|
+RowValidation|
 XmlSchemaValidation|

-**RowTransformation**: This transformation let you modifiy each data record with your custom written C# code
+### Non-Blocking

 **CachedRowTransformation**: Work the same way as the row transformations, but stores previously processed row in a cache.

-**RowMultiplication**: Allow you to create multiple rows based on your incoming rows - based on your own custom C# code.

-**RowDuplication**: Simple duplicate your input row x times - additionally, you can add your own condition when to duplicate.
+**ColumnTransformation**: Allows you to rename, remove or reorder columns in your data flow - this is mostly relevant when using dynamic objects.

+**Distinct**: Eliminates duplicates by returning only the first unique of incoming data and discarding or redirecting duplicates.

+**FilterTransformation**: Filters out rows that do not match a predicate expression.

 **LookupTransformation**: Allows you to store lookup data in memory and use it for enriching your data in your DataFlow.

-**Multicast**: Broadcast your incoming data into 2 or more targets.

 **MergeJoin**: Join your incoming data into one.
 Works best with sorted input.
 You can either always join two rows from the inputs, or define a match function which determines when the incoming rows are equal and should be joined.

-**ColumnRename**: Allows you to rename column names in your data flow.

-**Distinct**: Eliminates duplicates by returning only the first unique of incoming data and discarding duplicates.
+**Multicast**: Broadcast your incoming data into 2 or more targets.

+**RowDuplication**: Simple duplicate your input row x times - additionally, you can add your own condition when to duplicate.

+**RowMultiplication**: Allow you to create multiple rows based on your incoming rows - based on your own custom C# code.

+**RowTransformation**: This transformation let you modifiy each data record with your custom written C# code

+**RowValidation**: Validates each rows with a build-in or custom functions, and can redirect invalid rows into a different component.

 **XmlSchemaValidation**: Validates a given string that contains xml with a defined Xml schema definition - invalid xml is redirected to the error output.

+### Blocking

+**Aggregation**: Aggregate your data on-the-fly based on Grouping and Aggregation functions.

-*BatchTransformation*: Execute your custom written C# code on a batch of incoming data.
+**BatchTransformation**: Execute your custom written C# code on a batch of incoming data.

+**BlockTransformation**: Allows you to execute your own custom written C# on your whole set of incoming data.

 **CachedBatchTransformation**: Works exactly like the BatchTransformation, but stores previously processed batches in a cache.

-**Aggregation**: Aggregate your data on-the-fly based on Grouping and Aggregation functions.

 **CrossJoin**: Takes two inputs and return one output with each record of both inputs joined with each other.

-**BlockTransformation**: Allows you to execute your own custom written C# on your whole set of incoming data.
+**Pivot**: Pivots the rows/columns of the input.

-**Sort**: Sorts your input data by your own sort function.
+**Sort**: Sorts your input data either by your own sort function, or by particular columns.

+**WaitTransformation**: Blocks execution until another component (in the same or another Network) is finished.